 The battery is an old 5.6v px27.
 My camera came with a little Minox adapter that converts 4×386 batteries to fit in the battery compartment.
 The issue is, 4 of these batteries puts out a voltage of 6v which is more than the required 5.6v.
 My previous experience of this is that the increased voltage means the resulting images are underexposed.
 For some reason, with the Rollei 35SE, this higher voltage means the shots come out overexposed.
 My first roll actually came out over exposed:

-As you can see, I corrected them with the blacks slider in Lightroom (that is all that’s required for this sort of eventuality – that or rescanning, but I’m lazy…), so it didn’t matter much… Though of course I’d prefer this not to happen every time.
-The easy answer seems to be to counteract the overexposeure by setting the ISO a stop slower.
+Though I would prefer this not to happen, the easy answer is to counteract the overexposure by setting the ISO a stop different.
 The more expensive answer is an other battery adapter like this one on the small battery company website.

 Winding from the wrong side of the camera